Spick and span

 What's the origin of the phrase 'Spick and span'?

 The noun spick has various meanings, or rather it had various meanings, as it is now rarely used outside of spick and span.
-These include: a side of bacon, a floret of lavender, a nail or spike, a thatching spar.
+These meanings include:

 Just from those meanings, and there are more, we could generate sixteen possible combinations to form spick and span.
 It isn't clear which, if any, of those words were used when coining the phrase.
 Some clue might come from the fact that the phrase is very old and was originally spick and span-new.
 This is cited in Sir Thomas North's translation of Plutarch's Lives of the noble Grecians and Romanes, 1579: